 Distinguished by the personal attention it provides its students, Sacred Heart University (SHU) is known for its commitment to academic excellence, Division I athletics, cutting-edge technology, and community service.
-With 8,300 students enrolled in more than 60 undergraduate, master's, and doctoral programs, this dynamic university is an innovative presence within Catholic higher education.
-SHU offers bachelor’s degrees in biology, chemistry, and computer science as well as accelerated bachelor’s/master’s programs leading to graduate degrees in chemistry, cyber security, and computer science.
-The Princeton Review ranks SHU’s graduate program among the top 25 graduate schools in the United States for video game design.
+Recently named one of the fastest-growing Catholic universities in the country, this dynamic institution is an innovative presence within higher education.

-In addition to the traditional biology concentration, students may elect to concentrate in molecular and cellular biology, neuroscience, ecology & conservation, or the exciting new coastal & marine science concentration.
-Sacred Heart boasts an international coastal research center at the University’s site in County Kerry, Ireland, where students partake in international research and study experiences led by faculty members.
-Closer to home, SHU’s proximity to the Long Island Sound offers unique research experiences such as Project Limulus, a study and community-based research program examining the American horseshoe crab population in the Sound.
+The Coastal and Marine Science major emphasizes course work in coastal science, marine science, ecology, conservation biology, environmental restoration, and related areas, plus field work, independent research projects, and internship experiences.
+At Sacred Heart’s international coastal research center in County Kerry, Ireland, students partake in international research and study experiences led by faculty members.
+Closer to home, SHU’s proximity to the Long Island Sound offers unique research experiences such as Project Limulus, a research program examining the American horseshoe crab population in the Sound.

-Recent biology graduates have gone on to work with employers such as the Centers for Disease Control, Harvard School of Public Health, the Connecticut Agricultural Experiment Station, Bayer, and Unilever, while others have enrolled in graduate programs at schools such as Columbia University, Brown University, Yale University, Dartmouth College, and New York University.
+Recent graduates from SHU Biology programs have gone on to work with employers such as the Centers for Disease Control, Harvard School of Public Health, the Connecticut Agricultural Experiment Station, Bayer, and Unilever, while others have enrolled in graduate programs at schools such as Columbia University, Brown University, Yale University, Dartmouth College, and New York University.

-The strengths of the Sacred Heart chemistry program include small class sizes; extensive interaction with faculty; an award-winning student affiliate American Chemical Society chapter; facilities with the latest innovations in technology, teaching pedagogy, and lab equipment; opportunities for community service; and a comprehensive internship program.
+The strengths of the SHU Chemistry programs include small class sizes; extensive interaction with faculty; an award-winning student affiliate American Chemical Society chapter; facilities with the latest innovations in technology, teaching pedagogy, and lab equipment; opportunities for community service; and a comprehensive internship program.

 The Freshman Academic Experience